 PRO: The Titans acquired Dennis Kelly in a trade with the Philadelphia Eagles in 2016.
-The 6-foot-8-inch, 321-pounder provides quality depth along the offensive front, having logged starts at right tackle, right guard, left guard and tight end during his NFL career.
-In his first two seasons in Nashville, he appeared in all 32 games with seven starts.
+The 6-foot-8-inch, 321-pounder provides quality experience and depth along the offensive front, having logged starts at right tackle, right guard, left guard and tight end during his NFL career.
+In his first three seasons in Nashville, he appeared in all 43 games with 12 starts.
 The 2012 fifth-round pick spent his first four NFL campaigns as a member of the Philadelphia Eagles and appeared in 30 games with 15 starts from 2012-15.

-• In 2016, he appeared in all 16 games for the first time in his career and recorded six starts in his first campaign in Tennessee.
+• In 2016, Kelly appeared in all 16 games for the first time in his career and recorded six starts in his first campaign in Tennessee.

 • In 2012, he started 10 games as a rookie—three starts at right guard and seven starts at right tackle.

-• Kelly’s brother, Tim, played football at Eastern Illinois and is currently the tight ends coach for the Houston Texans.
+• Kelly’s brother, Tim, played football at Eastern Illinois and is currently the offensive coordinator for the Houston Texans.

 • Kelly’s favorite football player growing up was former Titans great Jevon Kearse.

 • Kelly claims that the biggest influence on his life and career has been his entire family.
 “We’re a Southside [Chicago] Irish family, so we share a really tight bond and they’ve inspired me to get to where I am today.”

 • A native of Chicago Heights, Ill., Kelly was originally selected by the Philadelphia Eagles in the fifth round (153rd overall) of the 2012 NFL Draft.

 • Traded by the Eagles to the Titans in exchange for wide receiver Dorial Green-Beckham on Aug.
 16, 2016.